aimat-lab/AutoSlurm/README.md

         - This will create tasks using the product space of the two specified lists, yielding all possible combinations (16).
-        - Since the `horeka_4gpu` configuration allows a maximum of 4 tasks per job, the 16 tasks will be automatically split accross 4 jobs.
+        - Since the `horeka_4gpu` configuration allows a maximum of 4 tasks per job (when using 1 GPU per task), the 16 tasks will be automatically split accross 4 jobs.

 The second example is illustrated here: